 An awning can be a good solution in these applications and for residential applications too, it may be the only option if a wall fixed cantilever type design is required.
 Many local blind companies as well as national companies such as www.hillarys.co.uk/awnings/ are offering these and will be able to offer you good advice.

 Purchasing a retractable canopy is, of course, an investment in your business and one in which the rewards can be substantial when done correctly.
 The benefits below are aimed to increase the rate of return on this investment.

 Comfort for Guests.
 “Customer comfort is our priority” is a common slogan for any consumer-driven business.
 Retractable canopies keep your guests comfortable while they enjoy your services and amenities.
 It offers shade and shelter when needed but maintains the ability to open up the area when the weather allows.

 Increased Foot Traffic.
 Foot traffic is one important business metric to gauge the profitability of any business operation but with pubs, hotels, restaurants and café’s it’s about the number of clients who you can seat comfortably at once and in a way in which they enjoy.

 Enhanced Privacy.
 A retractable canopy or roof system will allow you to space out your tables giving your clients more space.
 Eateries in urban areas with overlooking windows or even balconies can also enhance the privacy of their areas with a canopy structure.
-Restaurants that offer fine dining ambience may have their canopies adjusted to enhance the indoor atmosphere.
+Restaurant canopies that offer fine dining ambience may have their retractable roof adjusted to enhance the indoor atmosphere.